-The My Passport comes with a small single sheet quick start guide.
+The My Passport comes with a small single-sheet quick start guide.
 While I believe in simplicity, this quick start guide, shown below, is almost useless.
 As you can see, it shows only the drive attached to a computer with no instructions.
 The User Guide is on the drive itself, although the quick start guide doesn’t even say that.
-Although setup is really easy, WD needs to do better on the documentation.
+Although the setup is really easy, WD needs to do better on the documentation.

 Again, unfortunately, you have to actually look for the other WD software.
 Switch to the App tab and you will see a list of colorful apps provided by WD partners that are available with little explanation other than a “learn more” button on each.
-You must scroll to the bottom of these apps to find the place for you to install the WD Security, WD Utilities and WD Backup software.
+You must scroll to the bottom of these apps to find the place for you to install the WD Security, WD Utilities, and WD Backup software.
 Shouldn’t this be in a more obvious place?

-Once installed, the Utilities make it easy to work with the drive including scanning the drive for problems, reformatting and even erasing.
+Once installed, the Utilities make it easy to work with the drive including scanning the drive for problems, reformatting, and even erasing.
 The WD Security lets you set a password for the 256-bit hardware-based data encryption technology.

 The WD backup software will help you prepare a backup plan and modify drive settings.
 As noted below you can also backup from cloud storage.
 The WD Backup software provides for auto backup.
 This drive also works well with the Windows 10 backup software.

 This My Passport is compatible out of the box on Windows computers from Windows 7 on.
 It is also compatible with all newer versions of the Mac OS from Mavericks on.
-However, since is comes formatted as a single NTFS partition, it will have to be reformatted to work with a Mac.
+However, since it comes formatted as a single NTFS partition, it will have to be reformatted to work with a Mac.
 Also, the included WD Backup software is only compatible with Windows.

 WD’s My Passport drives are regular hard drives.
 An SSD version is also available.
-The drive uses USB 3.1 Gen 2 Type-C to deliver fast performance with transfer rates of to 5 Gb/s.
+The drive uses USB 3.1 Gen 2 Type-C to deliver fast performance with transfer rates of 5 Gb/s.
 It is also backward compatible with USB 2.0.